 Have a relentless sweet tooth?
 Gut problems may be to blame.

 If you have an imbalance in your gut flora, you may be harboring too many harmful microbes.
 The problem?
 Some of these pesky yeast or fungi depend on sugar to survive.
 And here's the kicker: To get the sugar they need, they'll stimulate your cravings for sweets.
 In fact, they can even steer you toward certain foods by making them seem tastier, according to an October 2014 study in BioEssays.

 Trouble catching zzzs?
 Your gut problems may be contributing to your sleep issues.
-That's because your microbiome is related to your circadian rhythms and plays a role in regulating sleep, according to a December 2018 review published in Frontiers in Psychiatry.
+That's because your microbiome is related to your circadian rhythms or the internal clock that regulates your sleep, according to a September 2017 study in Science.

 What's more, stress — one of the main causes of sleep disturbance — may also mess with your gut microbes and lead to inflammation.
 And when that happens, your circadian rhythms could get thrown out of whack, and you might experience a lack of shuteye.

 Conversely, when your gut is all good, you're more likely to sleep soundly.
 Indeed, an October 2017 study in Sleep Medicine found a positive correlation between sleep quality and higher levels of beneficial gut microbes.

 5. A Dip in Mental Health